triggerz/dilemma-prototype/scenes/stop-production.md

 You experienced a negative effect in output (-5) and a sligt losss in engagement as you did not involve anyone else (-1).
 This dilemma was estimated for use of -1 resource, which is what you used in this case.

 # Choice
-Contact your direct manager and ask for advice
+Contact your direct manager and ask for advice.
+This is a decision you should not take by yourself.
+Reach out to your manager immediately to get a second opinion.

 # Variables
  - Resources: -1